Nevada Court Records

 - Sex

-- Prison term, including the booking and release date
+- Prison term, including the booking and release dates

 Under the Nevada Public Records Law, inmate records of offenders detained under the jurisdiction of the state of Nevada Department of Corrections (NDOC) are public.
 These records are open to the general public and may be obtained by querying the relevant state repositories.
 The county jail administration or sheriff’s department also maintains inmate records for offenders in county jails.
 Inmate records may also be retrieved online, as the NDOC provides an online portal where interested persons may find the desired information.